DDQXZcp/PolyU_2020_sem2/EIE3105/notes&revision.md

 ### We do not need CPU to support the communication between peripherals and computer memory

 ### ADC1_3channels_init = GPIO + ADC configuration + ADC callibration + DMA configuration + NVIC

+&ADC1->DR = the address of the data member DR in the object pointed by the pointer variable ADC1

+DR = Data Register

+When an ADC finishes its conversion, the result is stored in DR.

+That means if we use ADC1 to do the conversion, the result is stored in ADC1->DR

+We have one DR in ADC1 but we connect three different devices to ADC1 (so we have three channels)

+### So we have to copy the value of DR from ADC1 before ADC1 starts the next conversion， otherwise, the value of DR may be accidentally overwritten by the second reading

+We have one DR but three computer memory locations to store the readings from three different devices

+So we create the array ADC_values， It has three elements

+channel 0 -> ADC_values[0]

+channel 1 -> ADC_values[1]

+channel 4 -> ADC_values[2]

+peripheral -> peripheral

+peripheral -> computer memory

+computer memory -> peripheral

+computer memory -> computer memory

+peripheral -> computer memory in our example

+peripheral is the source

+ARRAYSIZE = 3 (defined in the header file)